-Influencer marketing has become one of the most popular ways not only to build your online presence, but to build an organic following using individuals who have a dedicated following and are viewed as experts in their niche.
+Influencer marketing has become one of the most popular ways not only to build your online presence but to build an organic following using individuals who have a dedicated following and are viewed as experts in their niche.
 Influencers have continued to be a growing factor of marketing, branding, and building an online presence since 2014.
 The value of using influencer marketing according to Adweek is set to reach $10 billion this year alone.
 If you’re here because you’re concerned about evaluating the success of your upcoming influencer marketing campaign, we’re here to breakdown how to measure influencer marketing ROI and the types of goals you can establish in order to determine it.

 When asked what the biggest influencer marketing challenges would be in 2019, here were the responses:

 ROI can be hard to determine for marketers looking to determine the success of an influencer campaign by sales alone.
-However with the right plan and tools it doesn’t have to be rockets science because while all brands approach their ROI differently, there are clear goals and objectives you implement within the campaign regardless of your given industry.
+However, with the right plan and tools it doesn’t have to be rocket science because while all brands approach their ROI differently, there are clear goals and objectives you implement within the campaign regardless of your given industry.
 This guide aims to help you to track your influencer campaign ROI so you can monitor and assess the success of your next campaign.

 Set Goals for Your Influencer Marketing Campaign

 Measuring ROI on influencer marketing depends on your objectives whether you’re looking to improve brand advocacy, promote a new product, or reach a new audience.
 Before even thinking about what types of influencers to reach out to, it’s important to have well-defined goals for your campaign.
 Knowing your objectives helps you narrow down the types of influencers you’ll want to work with, what social media platform data needs to be obtained, and what kind of content you want the influencers to post.

 It may be the case that you want to rework your brand’s image while also improving other social campaigns.
 These two objectives would help shape your big-picture goal for your campaign.